-Jason Hodges is in his 16th season with USA Hockey’s National Team Development Program and is serving as the athletic trainer for the U.S. National Under-17 Team in 2013-14.
+Jason Hodges is in his 17th season with USA Hockey’s National Team Development Program and in 2014-15 is serving as the athletic trainer for the U.S. National Under-18 Team.

 Hodges has been on the staff of three gold medal-winning U.S. National Under-18 Teams (2005, 2009, 2011) at the International Ice Hockey Federation Men’s Under-18 World Championship.
-He was also part of the staff for the U.S. National Under-18 Teams that earned silver in 2007 and 2013.
+He was also part of the staff when the team earned silver medals in 2007 and 2013.

-Additionally, Hodges served as athletic trainer for the U.S. National Junior Team at the IIHF World Junior Championship four times (2002, 2009, 2011, 2013), collecting gold in 2013 and bronze in 2011.
-He has also served as an athletic trainer at USA Hockey’s National Junior Evaluation Camp in Lake Placid, N.Y., for the past eight years.
+The New Baltimore, Mich., native has also worked with USA Hockey as an athletic trainer for the U.S. National Junior Team at four IIHF World Junior Championships (2002, 2009, 2011, 2013), collecting gold in 2013 and bronze in 2011.
+He has also served as an athletic trainer at USA Hockey’s National Junior Evaluation Camp for the past nine years.